"The human mind treats a new idea the way the body treats

 “Show you the beauty of the night.”

 I gave him a sidelong look.
-“That’s cheesy.”
+“That’s cheesy.
+Or maybe cliche.”

 Sebastian didn’t look embarrassed.
 “It was a Phantom of the Opera reference.”

-I looked out the car window, commenting, “Is that a play?”
+I focused on the road, commenting, “Is that a play?”

 “Wait, you’ve never seen it?”